ashleydavis/what-could-possibly-go-wrong-blog/_posts/2015-06-08-promises-for-game-development.markdown

 Behaviour trees are typically data-driven and built by game designers using an editor.
 This allows non-programmers to directly build, tweak and balance and is the ideal way to build game logic and AI.
 For indie game devs it may not be an option to use a behaviour tree editor and it may not even be an option to actually have a game designer as often the programmer will also be the game designer.
 In these situations code-driven game AI can work very well.
 We have certainly pushed promises very far already in this space and have been very happy with the result.
 We can however *imagine* a code-driven fluent-API for behaviour trees that would better suit us in some circumstances.

 Behaviour trees are easier to control.
 They are designed to be paused, stopped, restarted, etc. Promises are not designed to do these things, although we can at least pause or stop a time-based promise that is running via the *PromiseTimer*, however it is difficult if not impossible to stop a mid-flight asynchronous operation such as awaiting the result of an network transaction.
 It's not that we can't work around these issues with promises, but if you take promises far enough that you hit these issues, you might want to start thinking about using behaviour trees.
-What weÔÇÖre saying is you should use promises where they are usefulÔÇª and bring in behaviour trees for those areas where promises become unwieldy.
+What we're saying is you should use promises where they are usefulÔÇª and bring in behaviour trees for those areas where promises become unwieldy.

 Debugging can also be much easier for behaviour trees depending on the situation.
 If you have the luxury of having a behaviour tree editor you may also have some kind of visual behaviour tree debugger.
 This is great, but of course there is no substitute for debugging real code in a real debugger to work out what is going on.
 Debugging promises can be difficult, but at least you get to do it in a real debugger.
 We imagine that our fantasy behaviour tree fluent-API is easier to debug than the promises API.